Should I Rehome My Aggressive Dog After It Attacked a Neighbors Pet?

 Comment from u/whimsical_reader

-Dr. John Wright, a clinical animal behaviorist, warns that rehoming a pet should be a last resort.
-He stresses the emotional toll it can take on both the animal and its owners.
-Instead, he recommends assessing the dog's environment and making necessary changes.
+Rehoming a pet should be a last resort.
+It can take an emotional toll on both the animal and its owners.
+Instead, it is recommended to assess the dog's environment and make necessary changes.
 For instance, providing a safe space for the dog can help alleviate anxiety-related aggression.

 Moreover, addressing any behavioral triggers, such as specific noises or the presence of other animals, can be pivotal.
 With the right strategies and consistent training, many dogs can learn to behave appropriately, keeping both pets and their communities safe.